DavidGerald-Milligan/Xml2Txt/README.md

 The extracted file is now some 90GB.

+If you want to inspect the structure use something like http://www.ximple.cz to split the file into manageable chunks.

 Copy the ../publish/Xml2Txt.exe to the same directory as the .xml file.

 Click on Xml2Txt.exe and you will be prompted for: